The Quantization Model of Neural Scaling: Discussion

-\textbf{Acknowledgements}: We thank Tamay Besiroglu, Neel Nanda, Tony Wang, Ben Edelman, Wes Gurnee, Eleni Shor, Max Nadeau, and Xander Davies for helpful conversations and feedback.
+\begin{ack} We thank Tamay Besiroglu, Neel Nanda, Tony Wang, David Bau, Ben Edelman, Brian Cheung, Wes Gurnee, Stephen Casper, Peter Hase, Davis Brown, Eleni Shor, Max Nadeau, and Xander Davies for helpful conversations and feedback.
 We thank Lauro Langosco for helping with code to visualize samples from The Pile.
-This work was supported by the Foundational Questions Institute, the Rothberg Family Fund for Cognitive Science, the NSF Graduate Research Fellowship (Grant No. 2141064), and IAIFI through NSF grant PHY-2019786.
+This work was supported by the Foundational Questions Institute, the Rothberg Family Fund for Cognitive Science, the NSF Graduate Research Fellowship (Grant No. 2141064), and IAIFI through NSF grant PHY-2019786. \end{ack}